 Your software will ask you for your FTP host name which is simply your domain name i.e exampledomain4u.co.uk without any "http" or "www" prefix.

-If you have chosen to use our sitebuilder, simply click the RV Sitebuilder icon in your cpanel interface.
-We have full tutorials available in the Web Hosting section of this knowledge base.
+If you have chosen to use our sitebuilder, simply click the RV Sitebuilder or 4USitebuilder icon in your cpanel interface.

 If you fit into category 4 above, then you will probably already know what you are doing.
 If you need help and advice regarding Web Applications then please raise a support ticket with the helpdesk.